pyeventsourcing/esdbclient/docs/api/projections.md

 # Projections

-This guide describes the Python client methods for working with [projections](@server/features/projections.md) in KurrentDB.
+This guide describes Python client methods for working with [projections](@server/features/projections.md) in KurrentDB.

 ::: tip
 Projections require [event data](./appending-events.md#the-newevent-class) to be JSON.
 :::

-## Introduction
+## Overview

 KurrentDB has a [projections subsystem](@server/features/projections.md) that lets you append new events or link existing events to streams in a reactive manner.